-ERS-1 was launched in July 1991 with its primary instruments being an active microwave instrument (AMI), a radar altimeter, an along-track scanning radiometer and microwave sounder.
-The AMI comprised two seperate radars - a Synthetic Aperture Radar (SAR) and Wind Scatterometer.
-These enable three modes of operation - Image Mode, Wave Mode (both performed by the SAR) and Wind Mode (performed by the Wind Scatterometer).
+ERS-1 was launched in July 1991 with its primary instruments being an Active Microwave Instrument (AMI), a Radar Altimeter (RA-1), an Along-Track Scanning Radiometer and microwave sounder (ATSR-1).
+The AMI instrument was comprised of two separate radars - a Synthetic Aperture Radar (SAR) and a Wind Scatterometer.
+These systems enabled three modes of operation - Image Mode, Wave Mode (both performed by the SAR) and Wind Mode (performed by the Wind Scatterometer).

 The ERS-1 mission ended in March 2000.
 Full details of the ERS-1 mission can be found here.

-An example plan for February 1996 is show below:
+An example plan for February 1996 is shown below: